AndyMalgonne/AndyMalgonne/README.md

 </details>

 ---
-- I'm learning C with my school but also learning React Native when i've time for my side projects 💻
+- I'm learning C through my school, but I'm also studying React Native in my spare time for my side projects 💻
-- I want to create a mobile app who cross Gaming and Sport 📱
+- I want to create a mobile app that combines gaming and sports 📱
-- Feel free to contact me if u want to discuss 💬
+- Feel free to contact me if you'd like to discuss this further 💬
 ---

 # Languages and Tools: